1,435 texts · Page 4 of 30

 Kabbalah, the Jewish mystical tradition, often talks about this very challenge.
 It’s the struggle to move beyond our inherent self-centeredness and connect with the Divine.
 And one...

 I think we all do sometimes.
-It’s easy to feel insignificant when you look up at the night sky or just consider the sheer scale of the world around us.
+A reader can feel insignificant when you look up at the night sky or just consider the sheer scale of the world around us.
 But what if I told you that,...

 We have rocks, trees, animals, and then…us.
 Humans.
 It seems like a strange progression, doesn't it?
 Like a cosmic staircase slowly climbing upwards.
 Well, according to the wisdom ...

-It's all about desire, at least according to the wisdom of Kabbalah.
-We've been talking about the different levels of creation, and how each one embodies a greater degree of ratzon...
+We've been talking about the different levels of creation, and how each one embodies a greater degree of ratzon lekabel – desire to receive.
+Think of it like climbing a ladder, eac...

-And when we delve into the rich world of Kabbalah, the Jewish mystical tradition, we find some truly fascinating answers.
-Today, let's consider a slice of Rabbi Yehuda Leib HaLevi ...
+When we explore the rich world of Kabbalah, the Jewish mystical tradition, we find some truly fascinating answers.
+Baal HaSulam, meaning "Master of the Ladder," provides us with a ...

 See, Baal HaSulam, a towering figure in 20th-century Kabbalah, helps us understand the structure of desire itself.
 He outlines how our desires evolve, moving from simple self-prese...